International Students in Fall/Spring

 Most international students in on-campus courses will need an F-1 student visa to study at Cornell.
 You cannot study at the university on a tourist visa.

 The F-1 student visa requires that students studying in the United States be fluent in written and spoken English.
 This proficiency is also critical to your success at Cornell.
-(See language requirements.)
+Please review the English Language Proficiency requirements.

 In addition, you must be enrolled for the duration of your Fall/Spring studies in at least 12 credits for a 15-week semester.